asapJ/dsc-uniport-mobile-dev/README.md

-# DSC Uniport Mentorship Programm
+# DSC Uniport Mentorship Programme

 This project is a playground for DSC Uniport mobile-dev mentorship program Live Sessions with mentees.